-It is very important to practice prevention because once an Elm has contracted Dutch Elm Disease, it can’t be pruned out and fungicide is no longer effective.
+It is very important to practice prevention.
+Once an Elm has contracted Dutch Elm Disease, it can’t be pruned out and fungicide is no longer effective.

 The best ways to prevent the spread of Dutch Elm Disease is to make sure your elm is happy and healthy.
-You can do this by watering your trees during periods of drought, pruning and deadwooding every few years (with no more than 8 years between prunings), and by applying deep root feed fertililization for a strong, healthy tree root system.
+You can do this by watering your trees during periods of drought.
+Pruning and deadwooding every few years (with no more than 8 years between prunings) can help.
+Also, aapplying deep root feed fertililization for a strong, healthy tree root system.

 Therapeutic injection of elms with a registered fungicide every 1 to 3 years also provides an excellent defence against DED.
 Injections are done by drilling small holes into the root flares to administer the fungicide.
 At Kildonan Tree Service, we use Arbortec 20S fungicide because it is highly resistant to degradation and can protect your elm trees for 2.5 to 3 years.

 In Manitoba, it is a violation to prune your elm trees between April 1st and July 31st.
 That’s because pruning in this time make the trees vulnerable to elm bark beetles, which contribute to the disease being spread.
-You should therefor book your elm tree pruning before March 31st or after August 1st to ensure they are best protected.
+You should therefor book your elm tree pruning before March 31st or after August 1st to ensure Dutch Elm disease prevention.